JesseBausell/hs6PROCESS_SEABASS/README.md

   3. Select appropriate metadata_HeaderFile_hs6.txt file when prompted.
   6. Time-stamp hs6 data for potential syncrhonization with ac-s (if ac-s was deployed simultaneously)
     a.
 Matlab will produce a "time series" plot indicating hs6 position (depth) over "time" (spectum index).
     b.
 User selects a reference point on this plot by entering the index of the desired point into the command window.
+Data cursor is a useful resource.
     c.
 User is asked to confirm his/her selection on command window with y/n keys.
 If user rejects his/her selection, he/she will be           prompted to try again.
     d.
 User is now asked to enter a "reference time".
 This will be used to determine the exact time of day that the reference point (step
     6b) was measured by hs6.
-It will be used to back-calculate and forward-calculate time of day at which other bbp/fl spectra were sampled by hs6.***
+This time of day should be GMT and formatted as military time (HH:MM:SS).
+It is be used to back-calculate and forward-calculate time of day at which other bbp/fl spectra were sampled by hs6.***

- ***If user wishes to syncrhonize simultaneously-deployed hs6 and ac-s casts: Compare time series plot produced by hs6PROCESS_SEABASS to time-series plot output from
+ ***If user wishes to syncrhonize simultaneously-deployed hs6 and ac-s casts: Compare time series plot produced by hs6PROCESS_SEABASS to  time-series plot output from acsPROCESS_SEABASS.
+Select the hs6 reference point which corresponds to the position (depth) of the ac-s reference point (indicated by a red dot on previously-created acsPROCESS_SEABASS output figure).
+When prompted for a reference time, enter the GMT time of day that appears on the top of Station_#_ACS.fig.

+Filling out metadata_HeaderFile_hs6.txt:
+hs6PROCESS_SEABASS relies on a metadata header to process hs6 data.
+All information \should be included in this header.
+A header template (metadata_HeaderFile_hs6.txt) indicating important fields is provided in GitHub hs6PROCESS_SEABASS repository.
+When filling out this header file, the first three headers (indicating user instructions) should be left alone.
+Required information fields contain = signs.
+USER SHOULD ONLY ALTER TEXT APPEARING ON THE RIGHT HAND SIDE OF =.
+User should indicate unavailability of desired information with "NA".
+DO NOT DELETE ROWS!
+Below are fields contained in metadata_HeaderFile_acs.txt and instructions on how to fill them out.
+Spaces should never be used in header fields; use underscore instead (_).

+data_file_name= indicate name of ascii file containing unprocessed hs6 data.
+This file is generated using WET Labs Archive File Processing (WAP) software program, which merges a/c data with CTD data using nearest neighbor approach.
+Prior to running acsPROCESS_SEABASS, user must open  WAP-generated ascii file and maually indicate Conductivity, Temperature, and Depth column headers inside as follows: COND*, TEMP* and DEPTH*.
+All other column headers should remain untouched.

+data_file_name=pathway for aforementioned WAP-generated ac-s ascii file (data_file_name).
+This pathway should include the folder in which sits, and should be ended using "/" or "\" for mac and pc respectively.

+affiliations=name of company or research institution with which investigators are affiliated.

+investigators=lists of investigators.
+Multiple names should be separated by commas and _ should be used in place of spaces.

+contact=email of principle investigator

+experiment=name of experiment or field campaign

+station=field station number

+latitude=latitude of field station.
+This should be indicated in decimal form.
+DO NOT format in minutes or seconds.
+Do not include Roman letters.
+South should be indicated with a negative sign.

+longitude=longitude of field station.
+This should be indicated in decimal form.
+DO NOT format in minutes or seconds.
+Do not include Roman letters.
+West should be indicated with a negative sign.

+documents=additional documents user wishes to submit to SeaBASS.
+DO NOT INDICATE kudelalab_HS6_readme.pdf.
+This is printed automatically in output files.

+water_depth=bottom depth of the field station in meters.
+Numerals only.
+Do not include units.

+calibration_files=name of original factory-supplied calibration file.
+This file contains instrument-specific coefficients used to convert raw signals (measured by hs6) into engineering units.
+Although this step is carried out in HydroSoft (before

+date(yyyymmdd)=indicate date on which ac-s was deployed.